 Use an instant-read food thermometer to be sure!
 It’s your best friend here!

-Aside from checking with an instant-read food thermometer, cooked fillets should be opaque and flake easily when prodded with a fork.
+Aside from reaching the recommended minimum internal cooking temperature, cooked fillets should be opaque and flake easily when prodded with a fork.

 Tip: If you check on the cod, thinking it’s done (and it’s not), no worries!
 Just pop it back in the oven until it is.